Colorado SB25-003 · In effect since August 1, 2026

 Buying online from us

 Nothing changes with our online store.
 We continue to list and ship these firearms to your FFL nationwide, exactly as before.
 Colorado simply joins the list of states (like New York and California) where extra steps apply at transfer.
-Colorado residents completing a transfer after August 1 go through the eligibility-card and course process at the receiving FFL; out-of-state customers see no change at all.
+Colorado residents completing a transfer go through the eligibility-card and course process at the receiving FFL; out-of-state customers see no change at all.

 Not sure where your rifle lands?
 Bring it by — we’ll tell you straight.